Khalid Kelly

-Khalid Kelly, born Terence Edward Kelly (1967 – 4 November 2016), also known as Abu Osama Al-Irlandi and Taliban Terry was an Irish Muslim convert and at one time the leader of Al-Muhajiroun in Ireland.
+Khalid Kelly, born Terence Edward Kelly (c.
+1967 – 4 November 2016), also known as Abu Osama Al-Irlandi and Taliban Terry, was an Irish Muslim convert and at one time the leader of Al-Muhajiroun in Ireland.

 Kelly was once a nurse.
 He was jailed in Saudi Arabia for making alcohol and transporting a large quantity of Johnnie Walker.
 Like Yvonne Ridley, he converted to Islam after being imprisoned in Saudi Arabia in 2000.
-He has a daughter who lives with her non-Muslim mother as well as two sons, Osama and Muhammed.
+He has one son.

 In November 2016 he was reported to have blown himself up on the orders of the Islamic State of Iraq and the Levant (ISIL) during the Battle of Mosul (2016–17).

 Background

 Born Terence Edward Kelly in The Liberties, Dublin, he attended Roman Catholic schools there until age 15, when he left to work in pubs.

 At 23, he moved to London to train as an intensive care nurse and in 1996 took a job in Riyadh, Saudi Arabia, at the King Faisal hospital, attracted by the tax-free salary, living there for 4½ years.
 He lived for 3½ years "downtown in a Saudi villa, not in one of the Western compounds.
 When I'd hear the call to prayer, I'd open the window and turn up the stereo in opposition to what I saw as an imposition."

 Although Kelly went to work in Saudi Arabia because the salary was tax free he soon found bigger money in making alcohol, which is a strictly forbidden activity in that country.

 Kelly was subsequently caught and sent to jail in 2000, where an Afghan introduced him to Islam.
 Khalid Kelly, as he was later known, left prison a convert.
 Kelly recalls: "I got really good at making drink.
 I had three stills in my house and then I got arrested one day with five cases of Johnny Walker in the back of my car.
 I was sent to prison for eight months.
 I lost everything.
 It was all confiscated.
 The prison was 150 people in a dormitory with a mosque at the end.
 I’d been inside for four weeks and was at my lowest point when I was given the Koran in English.
 Someone explained it to me.
 And then it was very quick.
 I saw that God was the creator, the provider, the commander, and the legislator for mankind.
 It was all suddenly very clear.
 I felt freer than I had ever been – even though I was in prison."

 Kelly also said of this event: